sryze/cookie-deleter/README.md

 Cookie Monster Extension
 ========================

-This extension lets you delete all cookies for the currently opened site (current tab).
+This extension lets you easily delete all cookies for current tab/site with a single click.

 Credits
 =======